 Notice of changes that would affect clients will be communicated in advance.

 As an exception to the Data Transfer rule above, outbound email from Xtremepush to third-party mail servers (ie. during the delivery of email campaigns and system notifications) may not be encrypted if the receiving Inbox Service Provider ("ISP"; for example Gmail, Office365, corporate mail servers) does not support encryption.

 Xtremepush will use TLS by default, falling back to unencrypted if the ISP does not announce their support for encryption during the standard SMTP protocol connection, or the TLS connection fails when attempted.
 This ensures delivery of emails to recipients.

-As at April 2022 we send <2% emails without encryption.
+As of April 2022 we send <2% of emails without encryption.
 TLS v1.3 accounts for 83% of all email communication, with TLS v1.2 covering the remaining.